-BloomBoard micro-credentials are designed for educators to demonstrate their competency through a portfolio of evidence.
-It is outlined in the BloomBoard Policy & Guidelines for Working Together on a Micro-credential that every portfolio of evidence must be unique and demonstrate the individual competency of the submitting educator.
+BloomBoard micro-credentials are designed for participants to demonstrate their competency through a portfolio of evidence.
+It is outlined in the BloomBoard Policy & Guidelines for Working Together on a Micro-credential that every portfolio of evidence must be unique and demonstrate the individual competency of the submitting participant.

 There will be exceptions to this policy when a “shared team artifact” has been approved by BloomBoard.
 These exceptions will be by artifact and will be clearly communicated in the micro-credential.

 Micro-credential Directions Example for Use of a Shared Team Artifact

 When certifying and calibrating, BloomBoard follows Cohen’s Kappa Statistic, where an assessor is considered calibrated and in “near perfect agreement” when achieving an 80% agreement to a true score.

 Portfolios of evidence, once submitted through the BloomBoard platform, are given an ID number to provide platform participants anonymity and the assessment process objectivity.
 As a result, assessors will not know the participant, the district, or of any relationship between the submitted portfolio and a peer’s portfolio.
 In addition, a team of assessors and approvers are assigned to a micro-credential title.
 Therefore, it is possible a shared team artifact may not be assessed exactly the same across multiple submissions.
 See “Assessment of Shared Team Artifacts” below for directions on how to follow up when there is a discrepancy in the assessment of your shared team artifact.

 See here if you are interested in learning more about micro-credential assessment.